gilbarbara/react-inlinesvg/README.md

 ## Credits

-Thanks to [@matthewwithanm](https://github.com/matthewwithanm) for creating this component and so kindly transfer it to me.
+Thanks to [@matthewwithanm](https://github.com/matthewwithanm) for creating this component and so kindly transferring it to me.
-I'll definitely keep the good work! ❤️
+I'll definitely keep up the good work! ❤️